 - In LEARN, especially in online courses, provide sufficient and clear instructions for submitting assignments and taking quizzes.

-- Avoid confusion by ensuring that the name of a LEARN dropbox matches the name of the assignment as it appears on the syllabus.
+- Avoid confusion by ensuring that the name of a LEARN dropbox matches the name of the assignment as it appears on the course outline.

 - Co-ordinate midterm dates with instructors of other required courses that the majority of your students would likely be taking in the same term.